mcostalba/scoutfish/README.md

 num = result['match count']
 print('Found ' + str(num) + ' games')

+# Run again the query but limiting output to max 10 games and skipping
+# the first 50 results.
+This is useful for pagination.
+q = {'skip': 50, 'limit': 10, 'white-move': 'O-O-O'}

+result = p.scout(q)
 games = p.get_games(result['matches'])  # Load the pgn games from my_big.pgn

 for g in games: